 • Decrease anxiety • Increase quality of life • Promote expression of feelings and emotions • Facilitate feelings of personal meaningfulness • Decrease emotional and physical pain • Alleviate terminal agitation/restlessness • Decrease nausea and vomiting

 • Increase spiritual support • Assist loved one’s interaction with patient • Increase control • Increase coping mechanisms • Increase feelings of closeness, acceptance and intimacy • Provide bereavement follow up

-Joyful Music Therapy serves our clients in a variety of locations such as, schools, assisted living facility, group homes, and community centers, at their home and at our music therapy center in Winter Park.
+Joyful Music Therapy serves our clients in a variety of locations such as, schools, assisted living facility, group homes, and community centers.
+We also serve all across Central FLorida and beyond using state of the art telehealth.